Global Engineering and Construction Dispute Resolution

-Construction Arbitrators, Mediators, and Dispute Resolvers on Complex Projects
+Construction Arbitrators, Mediators, and Dispute Resolution Professionals on Complex Projects

 JAMS GEC neutrals have an unparalleled depth of experience and knowledge about the construction process.
 They are also skilled in dispute resolution management.
 JAMS GEC neutrals serve as mediators, arbitrators, and “rapid resolution” dispute resolvers across the United States and throughout the world in complex disputes and claims related to a wide range of engineering, construction and infrastructure projects – both public and private.
 These projects include bridges, subways and transportation facilities, roads and highways, casinos, resorts, airports, stadiums and arenas, water and wastewater plants, refineries, pipelines, tunnels, dams, levees, mines, railroads, hospitals and healthcare facilities, courthouses, prisons and jails, manufacturing and distribution facilities, commercial office towers, high-rise condominiums and hotels, municipal projects, university buildings, schools, shopping centers, and a range of energy projects including power plants, and co-generation, electrical transmission, and nuclear facilities.